 - Pertinent records, supporting documentation, and written statements may be accepted as information for consideration by a Student Conduct Board at the discretion of the chairperson.
 The Reporting Party and Responding Party have the opportunity to view the documented evidence prior to the Student Conduct Board Hearing (Victim Impact Statement may be submitted for consideration after a finding has been reached, prior to sanctioning).

-- All procedural questions are subject to the final decision of the Office of Dean of Students.
+- All procedural questions are subject to the final decision of the Managing Director for Student Affairs.

 - After the portion of the Student Conduct Board Hearing concludes in which all pertinent information has been received, the Student Conduct Board shall determine (by majority vote if the Student Conduct Board consists of more than one person) whether the Responding Party has violated each section of the Student Code which the student is alleged to have violated.